You Just Turned 65. Here are 5 Unique Tax Moves

 #1: Know, And Utilize, All Available Tax Credits

 Tax credits are a certain amount of money that subtracts directly from the amount of taxes you owe.
 There are specific tax credits explicitly designed for those aged 65 and older.
-The credit for the elderly and disabled ranges from $3,750-$7,500.
+The credit for the elderly and disabled can range depending on income and filing status.
 To figure out what amount of credit you’re eligible for, use Form 1040.
 There are also several other tax credits you may qualify for:

-In addition, in some states, people over 65 can apply for property tax relief.
+In addition, in some states, older adults can apply for property tax relief.
 Available tax breaks can include the following:

 Deferrals: Postponing tax payments